top of page

 Cancer rates for interventional cardiologists are increasing every year.

-85% of brain tumors in interventional cardiologists occur on the left side of the head.
+85% of brain tumors in interventional cardiologists occur on the left side of the head, the side closest to the radiation source.
 Operators are exposed to 106.1 ± 33.6 mrad on the left side vs. 50.2 ± 16.2 mrad on the right during procedures.
 Sources: EuroIntervention (Goldstein et al.); BRAIN Study

 Between 38-52% of interventional cardiologists have radiation-associated posterior lens opacities.
 They are 6 times more likely to develop cataracts than healthcare workers not working in catheterization labs.